Climate Survey

-See what we ask in our annual climate surveys for students, staff, and faculty.
+See examples of our annual climate surveys for students, staff, and faculty.

 The DEI Committee conducts annual climate surveys to better understand the goals and experiences of students, staff, and faculty in our department.
-We use the data from these surveys to inform our priorities for the year, identify areas of concern to discuss and make plans to address in our Annual DEI Feedback and Improvement Faculty Meeting, and guide how we support the department in our collective work to build an antiracist and inclusive community.
+We use the data from these surveys to inform our priorities for the year, identify areas of concern to discuss and make plans to address in our Annual DEI Feedback and Improvement Faculty Meeting, and guide how we support the department in our collective work to build an antiracist and inclusive community where everyone can thrive.

 You're welcome to adapt our survey for use in another organization, but please read the following carefully before doing so.